JouleCai/geospacelab/README.md

 - Produce publication-ready plots.

 ## Installation
-### 1. The python distribution _Anaconda_ is recommended:
+### 1. The python distribution "*__Anaconda__*" is recommended:
 The package was tested with the anaconda distribution and with python>=3.7 under Ubuntu 20.04 and MacOS Big Sur.

-With Anaconda, it may be easier to install some required dependencies listed below, e.g., h5py, netcdf4, and cartopy, using the _conda_ command.
+With Anaconda, it may be easier to install some required dependencies listed below, e.g., cartopy, using the _conda_ command.

 It's also recommended to install the package and dependencies in a virtual environment with anaconda.
 To create a virtual environment, use: